leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 1. I have a personal bias against yelp due to anecdotes of restaurant complaints
 2. I believe it's the difference between a linear (screen once) vs a polynomial (evaluate constantly) function but someone correct me if I'm wrong here
 3. For example, 95% 5 star ratings and 5% 1 star ratings give an average of 4.8, which feels significantly different from 5 but isn't really
+4. Yeah, no prizes for guessing what I've been up to in isolation
-20. Why don't companies just keep cash, like you and I?
+5. Why don't companies just keep cash, like you and I?
 Firstly, there's lack of deposit insurance that will cover balances that large.
 Secondly, that cash would earn less return.
 Hence companies enter into repo, treasuries, and other arrangements, in which they exchange their cash for short term liabilities from others.
 When people think Google has $100bn of cash, that's true - kinda.
 It does have that amount in total liquid assets, but only a fraction of it in cash equivalents, and the majority in securities.
 See their [2019 10K page 50, cash and cash equivalents vs marketable securities](https://abc.xyz/investor/static/pdf/20200204_alphabet_10K.pdf?cache=cdd6dbf "10k")
 21. The book also discusses four types of potential costs from financial crises: 1) deadweight loss from fiscal transfers from taxpayers to institutions, 2) output loss and increase in unemployment, 3) misallocation of resources due to actions taken to ameliorate the crisis, 4) costs to social well being.
 We can reduce these costs with good policy but cannot eliminate them, and should expect these to occur in every crisis
 30. Doctor Who
 31. I was going to write about the trend of niche irl communities that have been gaining popularity this month such as Not Boring Club, Inter Intellect, Get Real etc. Given the situation though I'll reserve that for later.